FireBrick Road Warrior strongSwan Network Manager

 - sudo cp /home/user/brick-ca-cert.crt /etc/ssl/certs/

-Note: When doing this with a LetsEncrypt Cert it is the DST-Root-CA-X3 cert not the Let'sEncryptAuthorityX3 cert that is needed in /etc/ssl/certs/.
-This only seems to be for Linux as iOS, OSX, Window 10 and Android-strongswan all work with the Let'sEncryptAuthorityX3 cert.
+Note: When doing this with a LetsEncrypt Cert it is the ISRG-Root-X1.pem cert not the Let'sEncryptAuthorityX3 cert that is needed in /etc/ssl/certs/.
+This only seems to be for Linux as iOS, OSX, Window 10 and Android-strongswan all work with the Let'sEncryptAuthorityX3 cert. - the ISRG-Root-X1 is usually already installed by the OS.

 Set Up VPN